Ckef/groufix-old/README.md

 #### Headers

 * `<groufix.h>` includes all _core_ functionality such as initialization, timing, window management, errors and all low level mechanisms.
 This header essentially exposes the bare minimum to work with Groufix.
-To create any resources related to rendering, at least one window should be created.

 * `<groufix/math.h>` includes all mathematical functions associated with groufix.
 This includes a handful of constants and linear algebra, namely vectors, matrices and quaternions.

 * `<groufix/scene.h>` includes everything related to constructing a scene to render.
 This also includes high level constructs such as meshes, materials and manners to manage level of detail.
-To create any of these constructs, at least one window should be created.

 * `<groufix/containers/*.h>` holds a set of headers defining useful container objects.
 All available containers are `deque`, `list` and `vector`.
 Replace the asterisk with one of these names.